Journey to the Homeland Tours

 Full payment can be made at any time.
 All checks should be payable to "NDSU Libraries."
 Please keep this table handy and mark your calendars with the payment schedule listed above.
 Tour Land Price can not be paid with credit card.

 Should a reservation need to be canceled for any reason, a full refund less a $600 U.S. administrative fee will be made for a tour cancellation received on or before 1 March 2015.
 If the tour is canceled by us due to a lack of registrations, you will receive a full refund.
 We need to secure 17 confirmed registrations before 1 February 2014 to be able to offer the tour.

-with the final payment of 1 February 2015.
+A separate check in the amount of $100, payable to "NDSU Libraries", should be sent with the final payment of 1 February 2015.

 ALSACE, FRANCE DAY TOUR